SLIS Scholarships for Current Students - Applications will be accepted March 1 - 30.

-SLIS Alumni & Friends Scholarship, endowed by the SLIS Alumni Association to provide an annual scholarship for a SLIS student, $1,000.
+Alumni & Friends Scholarship, endowed by the SLIS Alumni Association to provide two scholarships for SLIS students, at $2,000 each

-SLIS Connie Costantino Scholarship, endowed by family, friends and colleagues in memory of Connie Costantino, SLIS faculty member, 2004-2009, recognizing her tireless efforts to educate future librarians and improve library services around the world, $1,000.
+Connie Costantino Scholarship, Funds provided by family, friends and colleagues in memory of Connie Costantino, SLIS faculty member, 2004-2009, recognizing her tireless efforts to educate future librarians and improve library services around the world, Two scholarships at $1,000 each.

-SLIS NewsBank Scholarship, endowed by Newsbank to support students interested in fields related to NewsBank's enterprise such as information retrieval and digital information resources, $1,000.
+NewsBank Scholarship, Funds provided by Newsbank to support students interested in fields related to NewsBank's enterprise such as information retrieval and digital information resources, Two scholarships at $1,000 each.

 Scholarships Awarded by SJSU